 - Cost: Unlike hiring a freelancer, who is typically self-employed or a sole proprietor, an agency tends to be more expensive due to overhead expenses and salaries.

 Typically, manufacturers should turn to a professional marketing agency for large-scale projects, such as a website redesign, or to meet ongoing, long-term lead-generation goals.
 Also, managing multiple freelancers can take time and resources, so consider an industrial marketing agency when your marketing needs outgrow your staff’s ability to handle numerous freelancers effectively.
+If you've tried creating marketing content in-house, hired freelancers, but you still aren't seeing the results or ROI you hoped for, it may be time to outsource.
 Finally, look to an agency when you need a partner who can quickly grow with your business, adding new capabilities and strategies as trends and goals change.
+And remember to ask them the right questions to help you zero in on the right marketing partner for you.

 Did you find this useful?